3191110276/terraform-kubernetes-cnb/README.md

 }
 ```

 By default, all subcomponents will be deployed.
-Below you can find the documentation for each subcomponents and the varialbes that are available for each of them.
+Below you can find the documentation for each subcomponents and the variables that are available for each of them.
 The components allow you to change their name, their replicas and their CPU/memory request/limit.

 ### Subcomponent: ProcurementLoad
 The ProcurementLoad application subcomponent creates artificial load for the Procurement components.
 You can change the following variables to adapt this subcomponent: